All Episodes

 These are smart guys.

-This the economy matters to everybody.
+The economy matters to everybody.

 They're saying it.

-Are we going to be pricing to deal with it?
+Guy's name is Hugh Johnson, said on an earnings call Tuesday, are we going to be pricing to deal with it?

 Yeah, we certainly are.

-Meaning he's going to raise prices.
+Meaning, he's going to raise prices.

-Doesn't really have a have a choice.
+Doesn't really have a choice.

-Conagra, you know, the CEO there, a guy by the name of Sean Conley said, yeah, we have more pricing coming.
+ConAgra, you know, the CEO there, a guy by the name of Sean Conley, said, yeah, we have more pricing coming.

 But based on what cost is doing, we'll have to go to market with some additional ones.